RG 197 – Overcoming The Imposter-Monster in Order To Reach Your Fullest Potential with Justin Stoddart

-Justin is the founder of Think Big Real Estate and Podcast which is focussed on helping agents think bigger.
+Justin is the founder of Think Big Real Estate and Podcast which is focused on helping agents think bigger.
 Justin is intent on helping to reshape the value proposition of the real estate industry for the consumer, and helping real estate agents to have stronger businesses and better lives.
 In the past decade Justin has started and run several small businesses and become a thought leader in marketing, branding and business strategy.
 Justin made his first dollar in a lawn chair business going home chores for other people.

 Justin had businesses as he went through school, for example washing windows.
 He then went to work for a home builder, a general contractor, and he realised that his passion was land development.
 He rose through the company but when the business hit a bump the general contractor sold the custom home business to Justin and he worked in this till 209.
 The businesses had transition from high end custom homes to kitchen/bathroom model and there wasn’t much left in the business.
 His real passion was building business rather than building homes and keeping the businesses growing so that he didn’t outgrow it.
 He realised he wanted to have a job where working on his business was helping others to work on theirs.